apollo

 Medicinal Benefits

-BENFOTIAMINE contains 'Benfotiamine', which is used to treat and prevent vitamin B1 deficiency.
-It is a lab-made version of vitamin B1 also called thiamine.
-BENFOTIAMINE is a dietary supplement and improves mental health symptoms in people addicted to alcoholism and pain caused by diabetic neuropathy (nerve damage due to diabetes).
+Benfotiamine contains 'Benfotiamine', which is used to treat and prevent vitamin B1 deficiency.
+It is a lab-made version of vitamin B1, also called thiamine.
+Benfotiamine is a dietary supplement that improves mental health symptoms in people addicted to alcoholism and pain caused by diabetic neuropathy (nerve damage due to diabetes).
 Thiamine is used to treat beriberi disease, a condition caused due to prolonged vitamin B1 deficiency.
 The body turns benfotiamine into thiamine.
 Thiamine helps in delivering essential nutrients to the nerves.
-BENFOTIAMINE may also improve symptoms of Alzheimer disease and arthritis.
+Benfotiamine may also improve symptoms of Alzheimer's disease and arthritis.
 However, there is no scientific evidence to support these uses.

 Directions for Use

-Swallow it as a whole with a glass of water, do not chew or break it.
+Swallow the medicine as a whole with a glass of water; do not chew or break it.

 Storage